 Matthew was first elected as Member of Parliament for the Hendon constituency in 2010.
-He was subsequently re-elected in May 2015.
+He was subsequently re-elected in May 2015, June 2017 and December 2019.

 Matthew was born in Hampshire and grew up in Cornwall.
 He was state-educated and went on to study at Nottingham Trent University.
 He has a masters degree from Lancaster University and in 2011 he was awarded a PhD at Kings College, London.
 As the first member of his family to go on to further education, Matthew is passionately committed to ensuring all children receive the best possible opportunities.